 Let’s have a look at Kevin Duggan, Founder of the Institute for Operational Excellence gives us his best definition of Operational Excellence & Operational Excellence Strategy.

-So, Operational excellence is a framework to focus on growth and execute their strategy better than its competitors.
+So, Operational excellence is a framework to focus on growth and execute its strategy better than its competitors.

 Also, companies trailing Operational Excellence do two things differently.
 Firstly, they manage their business and operational processes systematically and invest in developing the proper culture.